Authentic Lessons for 21st Century Learning

 Explore

-Show slide 3, which includes pictures of a variety of animals.
+Show slide 6, which includes pictures of a variety of animals.
 Have the students answer the questions on the slide.
 What makes the animals special?
 What is 'useful' about what makes them special?
+Ask students to share their thoughts with a partner before sharing with the whole class.

-Once they're done thinking of answers, move to slide 4.
+Once they're done thinking of answers, move to slide 8.
+Have them think back on how they defined the term "survival of the fittest" in the Engage section.
 Have students create an Example Non-Example chart in their notes.
-Have them think back on how they defined the term "survival of the fittest" in the Engage section.
 Have them list each animal that supports that definition as an example and each animal that doesn't support that definition as a non-example.
+Just like the Engage activity, try not to get hung up on every detail being exactly right.
+Let students go on the full journey instead of expecting them to reach the end immediately.

 Explain